EDITORIALS | EXPLORATORY TESTING

 The main difference is when testing happens.
 In traditional development, teams complete all planning, then all development, then all testing.
 This sequential approach means testers don't see features until months after they were designed, and bugs aren't found until it's expensive to fix them.

 Agile compresses these activities into short repeating cycles.
 Testing happens continuously alongside development throughout every sprint.
 This catches problems early when they're cheap to fix and gives teams flexibility to adjust based on what they learn.
-Essentially, testing isn't saved for the end but built into how features get developed, which is the core differentiator between agile and traditional.
+Testing isn't saved for the end but built into how features get developed, which is the core difference between agile and traditional.
+For a fuller comparison, see agile testing vs traditional testing.

 The agile lifecycle only works when testing keeps up with development.
 If you're spending more time managing test documentation than actually testing, or if stakeholders can't see what's been tested at a glance, you need a lighter approach.